precice/tutorials/flow-over-heated-plate-partitioned-flow/README.md

 ---
-title: Flow over heated plate ff
+title: Flow over heated plate with partitioned flow
-permalink: tutorials-flow-over-heated-plate-ff.html
+permalink: tutorials-flow-over-heated-plate-partitioned-flow.html
 keywords: tutorial, CHT, conjugate-heat transfer, OpenFOAM, FEniCS, Nutils, FF, flow partitioning
 summary: This tutorial describes how to run a conjugate heat transfer coupled simulation using preCICE and any fluid-solid solver combination of our <a href="adapters-overview.html">officially provided adapter codes</a>.
 ---

 {% note %}
-Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate-ff).
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate-partitioned-flow).
 Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
 {% endnote %}

 ## Setup

 The setup for this tutorial is similar to the [flow over a heated plate](https://www.precice.org/tutorials-flow-over-heated-plate.html).
 In this case we additionally partition the OpenFOAM fluid to create a three-way coupling using CHT (conjugate heat transfer) and FF (fluid-fluid coupling).

-The test case is two-dimensional and uses a serial-implicit coupling with Aitken underrelaxation for the CHT coupling and serial-implicit coupling with Quasi-Newton acceleration for the fluid-fluid coupling.
+The test case is two-dimensional and uses a serial-implicit coupling with Quasi-Newton acceleration for the fluid-fluid coupling.
+The CHT coupling between the solid and the fluid2 participant is changed to serial-explicit because it does not make sense numerically to have multiple serial-implicit schemes. (see also [here](https://precice.org/configuration-coupling-multi.html))

 The flow partitioning is done with the fluid-fluid module of the [preCICE OpenFOAM adapter](https://www.precice.org/adapter-openfoam-overview.html).
 Because we use buoyantPimpleFoam we have to tell the adapter that the coupled pressure has the name `p_rgh`.
 The temperature is coupled at the fluid-solid interface by exchanging *Temperature* and *Heat-Flux*, at the fluid-fluid interface it is *FlowTemperature* and *FlowTemperatureGradient*.